Hepburn Act: Overview

 The Hepburn Act was named for its sponsor, ten-term Iowa Republican congressman William Peters Hepburn.
 The final version was close to what President Theodore Roosevelt had asked for, and it easily passed Congress, with only three dissenting votes.
 The Act, along with the Elkins Act of 1903, was a component of one of Roosevelt's major policy goals: railroad regulation.

-The most important provision of the law gave the ICC price control power to replace existing rates with "just-and-reasonable" maximum rates, and authorized the Commission to define what was just and reasonable.
-The Act made ICC orders binding; that is, the railroads had to either obey or contest the ICC orders in federal court.
-To speed the rate-setting process, the Act specified that appeals from rulings of the district courts would go directly to the U.S. Supreme Court.
+In Interstate Commerce Commission v.
+Cincinnati, New Orleans & Texas Pacific Railway Co.
+(1897), the Supreme Court ruled that the Interstate Commerce Act of 1887 did not grant the Interstate Commerce Commission an implied power to set reasonable rail transport rates.
+This act addressed this issue by explicitly granting such price control power to the agency under a "just-and-reasonable" standard.
+Railroads were forced to either comply or cease operations.
+Appeals of district court rulings on this act's application would directly go to the Supreme Court to speed the rate-setting process.

 Anti-rebate provisions were toughened, free passes were outlawed, and the penalties for violation were increased.
 The ICC staff grew from 104 in 1890 to 178 in 1905, 330 in 1907, and 527 in 1909.
 Finally, the ICC gained the power to prescribe a uniform system of accounting, require standardized reports, and inspect railroad accounts.

 The limitation on railroad rates depreciated the value of railroad securities, a factor in causing the Panic of 1907.

+In 1914 the Supreme Court ruled that oil pipelines are common carriers subject to the supervision of the ICC.